Endicott Era, 1891-1928 (including the Taft Era and World War I)

 As World War II approached, the Army made further improvements to the Harbor Defenses of San Francisco.
 Additional base-end stations, mines, searchlights, and anti-aircraft guns were installed.
 After Pearl Harbor, the entire Western Defense Command was placed on high alert, but the three West Coast attacks that did occur caused only minor damage.
 In 1942, a Japanese submarine shelled an oil refinery near Goleta, Southern California, another sub fired upon Ft.
 Stevens, Oregon, and a balloon launched by the Japanese exploded in forest near Brookings, Oregon.
 The most important wartime development in coastal defense was radar, which vastly improved enemy detection and fire control around San Francisco Bay.

 But World War II was much more than a time of "improvements" to weaponry.
 A vast change in the nature of warfare also occurred.
 Of greatest pertinence to harbor defense, the war was fought and ultimately won from the air.
 New types of warfare included amphibious assault on undefended coasts, carrier-based air attack, high-elevation bombing and atomic warfare.
 Defending a harbor against ships became a superfluous activity, and even before the war ended, some seacoast guns were scrapped to become new weapons, and soldiers of the heavy artillery were transferred to anti-aircraft or even infantry duties.

 Just 2 years after the war, all guns remaining in the seacoast defenses of San Francisco were declared surplus, and the last weapons were removed in 1950.
 The Coast Artillery was deactivated that same year.

-To learn more about World War II in the San Francisco Bay Area, visit the National Registry of Historic Places Travel Itinerary at
+Learn more about World War II in the San Francisco Bay Area through a National Registry of Historic Places Travel Itinerary.